 West Portal

-This first stop has signs includes a timeline of the events and a map of the area
+This stop includes a timeline of the events and a map of the area.

 Quake Lake west portal sign